Yes, it’s that time of the week again. Time for #9 out of 10 things you should know about Lightroom.

 They are there to allow you to customize and create your own camera profile.

-Does a specific camera over saturate a specific color?
+Does a specific camera over saturate a particular color?
 This sometimes happens from one sensor to another (maybe you got a bad batch of sensors).

 Or maybe you want a more vivid and over-saturated blue color?
 Adjust and save as your default.